odoo/odoo/doc/howtos/backend.rst

 the values:

 ``row`` (default)
-    the field should be aggregated by rows
+    the field should be aggregated by default ``measure``

-    .. todo:: wtf does that even mean?
-``measure``
     the field should be aggregated rather than grouped on

-.. todo:: @type=col

 .. code-block:: xml